Waboom AI

 Your first Cowork task

-Pick something boring.
+Pick something boring for your first task.
 Cowork is at its best on the work you keep avoiding.

-A solid first task: "Clean up my Downloads folder."
+A solid first task for you: "Clean up my Downloads folder."
+Paste this exact brief into the prompt:

 End state: ~/Downloads only contains files from the last 7 days.